 20 Jan Jowl Thread Lift Brisbane

-At Elysium Skin Centre in Brisbane, Dr Hugo has been improving sagging jowls with a procedure commonly referred to as a “Thread Lift”.
+At Elysium Skin Centre in Brisbane, Dr Hugo and Dr Ange have been improving sagging jowls with a procedure commonly referred to as a “Thread Lift”.
 This is one of our most popular treatments for jowls so we wanted to provide you with more information about this effective procedure.

 What are jowls?

 Jowls are the lower part of the cheek which become fuller with age and droop below the jawline.
 Often referred to as “heavy” jowls or “sagging” jowls, this extra skin can make you look tired, sad and prematurely aged.

 Sagging jowls are usually caused by a loss of elastin and collagen within your skin, by weakening of the ligaments that hold the tissue of the face up, and by an accumulation of fat in this area.
 Elastin and collagen are proteins that form the normal connective tissue within your body and allow the skin to remain firm and resist stretch.

 Loss of elastin and collagen usually starts from the age of 25.
 This results in increasing laxity of the skin with loss of support from the deeper tissues producing pockets of fat or “jowls” which descend with gravity on both sides of the face.